JackieDo/Laravel-Cart/README.md

 /**
  * Add an item to the cart
  *
- * @param  string|int  $rawId    Associated model or Unique ID of item before insert to the cart
+ * @param  string|int  $id       Associated model or Unique ID of item before insert to the cart
  * @param  string      $title    Name of item
  * @param  int         $qty      Quantities of item want to add to the cart
  * @param  float       $price    Price of one item